MVillari/Technology-Sandbox-Support/README.md

-# Technology Sandbox DevTeam
+# Technology Sandbox
-This repo will be used by the Developer Playground development team for tracking issues &amp; code
+This repo will be used to track external feedback, requests, and issues.